kvalle/writings/original-lisp.md

 (foo bar baz)
 ```

-We now actaully have the Lisp implemented in terms of the Lisp itself.
+We have the Lisp implemented in terms of the Lisp itself.

 ## Summary